AJLambda/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+A Relational Database Management System is the database software responsible for managing the data.
+SQL is the Structured Query Language that we use to communicate with the database.

 1. Why do tables need a `primary key`?

+The primary key serves as the target for the foreign key to reference.
+It establishes the relationship between two tables in a relational database.

 1. What is the name given to a table column that references the primary key on another table.

+The foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+A third table that holds the two foreign keys

 ## Project Set Up